Vaskivskyi/ha-asusrouter/README.md

 This integration is a free-time project.
 If you like it, you can support me by buying a coffee.

 <a href="https://www.buymeacoffee.com/vaskivskyi" target="_blank"><img src="https://asusrouter.vaskivskyi.com/BuyMeACoffee.png" alt="Buy Me A Coffee" style="height: 60px !important;"></a>

+Moreover, you can support the integration by using the Amazon links provided in the device lists.
+Any purchase (even not related to the exact product) might bring a small commission to the project.

 ## Thanks to